Survival Prepping, End-of-Times, Apocalypse Planning, and The Bomb

 Sound familiar?
 I loved this book.

 On the Beach by Nevil Shute – A worldwide nuclear war is launched by accident!
 A handful of survivors hope for a miracle.
 But they think they are doomed.
 How does a person live when he knows he is going to die?
-Some carry on as usual – a few destroy themseves in a last mad fling at life.
+Some carry on as usual – a few destroy themselves in a last mad fling at life.

 “The most important novel of the Atomic Age.” — Washington Post.